learn-co-curriculum/phase-0-pac-3-intro-to-functions/README.md

 passing in two numbers as the arguments.
 The function is _returning_ the value of the sum of the two arguments, and we're _logging_ that result in the terminal so we can see it.
-The difference between this and what we were doing before &mdash; having the _function itself_ log something to the terminal &mdash; may seem subtle, but it's actually quite important.
+The difference between this and what we were doing before — having the _function itself_ log something to the terminal — may seem subtle, but it's actually quite important.
 Let's look at another example.
 Be sure to follow along.